Vertonowsky/Online-Courses/README.md

 ## Summary
 Consider that this is only a superficial description of the whole application.
 Project consist of many features that haven't been specified here.
-To see all of them please visit [http://146.59.16.44:8080/](http://146.59.16.44:8080/).
-Passwords are encrypted and application is **secure**.
-You can safely create an account and test all functionalities.
+Feel free to compile the project locally to explore them all!

 ## License